-Sweetened biscuits topped with juicy ripe berries and a dollop of whipped cream make these Berry Shortcakes one of my family’s favorite desserts.
+Sweetened biscuits topped with juicy ripe berries and a dollop of whipped cream make these Berry Shortcakes with Buttermilk Biscuits one of my family’s favorite desserts.

-Since Spring has finally arrived, the Sunday Supper crew is celebrating the food of the season.
+Since Spring has finally arrived, and desserts are focused on seasonal ingredients.
 As my devoted followers know, I have a little obsession with berries.

 And when we finally get a shipment of fragrant berries in the market, I can’t help but make every berry dessert imaginable.
 Shortcakes are on the top of that list.